 Bern to Gruyeres

-Today we’ll pass through Fribourg, the educational and cultural border between the German and French Swiss border.
+Today we’ll pass through Fribourg, the educational and cultural border between the German and French-Swiss border.
+Its historical importance starts from the Neolithic period.
+It has a great important history of churches and Monasteries (Franciscan, Cistercian, and Augustinian).
 We’ll follow the Saane/Sarine river, then the Lac de Gruyères, with moments of spectacular views of the Berner Oberlander Alps.

 Gruyeres to Morges